xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 ![image](https://user-images.githubusercontent.com/17538895/218324348-5969656e-2330-40fb-a38b-ea5d5092a2c3.png)

 5. Eject USB from PC, plug it in IHU’s USB port.
 6. When the script start executing, IHU shows “Wireless Charging” screen.
 Wait patiently for around 1 min.
 7. Once script ended, IHU shows Settings app.
 Apps is now uninstalled.

 ## Known Issue
-1. Steering wheel control are not working.
+1. Steering wheel button are not working.
 See [this docs](SteeringButtonWorkaroundAA.md) for the workaround.
 2. Intermediate issue with Autokit 2022.06.27.1555.

 ## Important Notes